josh0xA/Pantheon/README.md

 (Left-click) on a selected IP:Port to view the geolocation of the camera. <br/>
 (Right-click) on a selected IP:Port to view the HTTP data of the camera. <br/>
-Adjust the map as you please to see the markers.

 Adjust the map as you please to see the markers. <br/>